 Wired Equivalent Privacy (WEP) is the most basic form of encryption that can be used for wireless networks.
 Even though it is known as a 'weak' security method, it is better than no security at all.
-Older wireless adapter sometimes only supports WEP encryption and thus we still find this encryption method used today.
+Older wireless adapters may only support WEP encryption and thus we still find this encryption method used today.

-WEP Key Length: Here the user can specify to either use a 64Bit or a 128Bit encrypted key.
+WEP Key Length: Here the user can specify to either use a 64-bit or a 128-bit encrypted key.